 I’m not generally an eye roller but when people say to me, “I can’t draw”, like the ability to draw is something some of us are born with and others are not, I have to mask impatience from showing up on my face.

-When a coffee shop customer comments on the sketches of the espresso sipping models that I have just recorded in my sketchbook, what I generally hear is, “Wow that’s good, you’re talented.
+When a coffee shop customer comments on the sketches of the espresso sipping models that I have just recorded in my sketchbook, what I generally hear is, “Wow, you’re talented.
 I wish I could draw.”
 What I don’t hear is, “Wow, that’s good, you must have been studying books on drawing, paying for lessons, learning from your mistakes and investing hours and hours into your craft for over 30 years.”

 I get the, I can’t draw, statements.
 In the past I’ve heard myself talk that way, saying, I can’t sing or I wish I could play the marimba, pounding on the wooden bars with long handled, colourful mallets, creating amazing sounds, when the only musical training I’ve ever taken the time to enrol in were university education classes for teaching music to young children.